yuehanwang17mcp/big-data-spring2018/week-05/PSet4_Raster.md

 ## Remove Clouds

 Your Landsat data contains another band, whose filename ends with `_BQA.tif`. this is the so-called 'quality assessment band', which contains estimates of where there are clouds in our image.
+You'll need to read this `tif` in: try using your new `tif2array` function!

 According to the [USGS Landsat documentation](https://landsat.usgs.gov/collectionqualityband), these values are where we can be highly confident that the image is clear and where there are clouds and cloud shadows: